sophiajoseraymond/citrix-virtual-apps-desktops-sdk/docs/CentralConfig/Rename-ConfigZone.md

 | AdminAddress | Specifies the address of a XenDesktop controller the PowerShell snap-in will connect to.
 You can provide this as a host name or an IP address. | false | false | Localhost.
 Once a value is provided by any cmdlet, this value becomes the default. |

 ## Input Type
 ### Citrix.Configuration.Sdk.Zone
    You can pipe the zone to be renamed into this command.
 ## Return Values

-### None Or Citrix.Configuration.Sdk.Zone
+### None or Citrix.Configuration.Sdk.Zone
    This cmdlet does not generate any output, unless you use the PassThru parameter, in which case it returns the zone with new name.
 ## Examples

-### Example 1
+### EXAMPLE 1
 ```
 C:\PS> Rename-ConfigZone -Name 'New York' -NewName 'Manhattan'
 ```
-#### Description
-Renames the 'New York' zone to 'Manhattan'.
+   Description<br>-----------<br>Renames the 'New York' zone to 'Manhattan'.